davidwdraper/EFFV2/SOP.md

 - No passive “can be wired later.”
 - No comments implying skipped invariants.
 - Every invariant is either enforced in code or explicitly failed.

+## Required changes

+- if we need to change the rails, we change the rails.
+We don't do compatability with the intent of returning to fix things.
+- No technical debt ... ever.
+We fix as we go and leave everything 100% before moving on, even if it means going back through whats been written and patching.